Irkutsk Oblast

 Irkutsk Oblast (Ирку́тская о́бласть; Эрхүү можо) is a federal subject of Russia (an oblast), located in southeastern Siberia in the basins of the Angara, Lena, and Nizhnyaya Tunguska Rivers.
 The administrative center is the city of Irkutsk.
-It borders the Republic of Buryatia and the Tuva Republic in the south and southwest, which separate it from Khövsgöl Province in Mongolia; Krasnoyarsk Krai in the west; the Sakha Republic in the northeast; and Zabaykalsky Krai in the east.
-It had a population of 2,428,750 at the 2010 Census.
+It had a population of 2,370,102 at the 2021 Census.

 Geography

-Irkutsk Oblast borders with the Republic of Buryatia and the Tuva Republic in the south and southwest, with Krasnoyarsk Krai in the west, with the Sakha Republic in the northeast, and with Zabaykalsky Krai in the east.
+Irkutsk Oblast borders the Republic of Buryatia and the Tuva Republic in the south and southwest, which separate it from Khövsgöl Province, Mongolia; Krasnoyarsk Krai in the west; the Sakha Republic in the northeast; and Zabaykalsky Krai in the east.

-The unique and world-famous Lake Baikal is located in the southeast of the region.
+Lake Baikal, the oldest and deepest lake in the world (containing over a fifth of Earth's fresh liquid surface water), is located in the southeast of the region.
 It is drained by the Angara, which flows north across the province; the outflow rate is controlled by the Irkutsk Dam.
 The two other major dams on the Irkutsk Oblast's section of the Angara are at Bratsk and Ust-Ilimsk; both forming large reservoirs.
 The Lena has its source in Irkutsk Oblast as well, and flows north-east into the neighboring Sakha Republic.

 Irkutsk Oblast consists mostly of the hills and broad valleys of the Central Siberian Plateau, with the Lena-Angara Plateau.
 The Primorsky Range and the Baikal Mountains stretch along Lake Baikal, and in the northeast rise the North Baikal Highlands and the Patom Plateau.
+Pik Tofalariya is the highest point of the oblast.